-HP StorageWorks Rapid Backup Solutions for mySAP Business Suite on EVA for Oracle leverages the ability of storage subsystems to create a BCV of a given Vdisk/LUN in a disk group.
+HP StorageWorks Rapid Backup and Rapid Restore Solutions for mySAP Business Suite using Oracle leverage the ability of storage subsystems to create a BCV of a given Vdisk/LUN in a disk group.
 This BCV is created in the available freespace.